santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -TimeoutSeconds

-Specifies the number of seconds to wait for all input to be processed in parallel.
-After the specified timeout time, all running scripts are stopped and any remaining input objects to be processed are ignored.
+Specifies the maximum time (in seconds) to process all input objects.
+When the timeout is reached, running script blocks are terminated, and remaining input is discarded.

 > [!NOTE]
 >
-> Default value of `0` disables the timeout and the cmdlet runs until all pipeline input is processed.
+> A value of `0` (default) disables the timeout, allowing processing to continue until completion.

 ```yaml
 Type: Int32